 While Venice is popular with tourists it actually wasn’t all that interesting for us.
+Maybe it’s because we didn’t bother to take one of the famous Venice tours that people like so much, who knows?
 However we have highlighted all the top things to see and do below for your one day Venice itinerary.

 Early on your will realise there are a lot of bridges in Venice.
 In fact there are over 400 which Cole seemed intent on finding!
 We actually found that the best ones were the smaller bridges that crisscross their way over the many canals between narrow alleyways.
 While the most popular ones, such as Ponte di Rialto, cross over the Grand Canal and can be beautiful in the sunset if there aren’t any tourists (unlikely).

 Nearby to Ponte di Rialto bridge you will also find the local Rialto markets with fruit, fish and hand-made goods available.
 Most close around 1 – 2pm though so get here early for the best food.
 Brilliant for a budget lunch option.